swimhelenhsu/Fluoride_Gravity/Spring 2019/Spring 2019 Report.md

 <img src="jar 310.gif">

 **Figure 17:** The mechanics of the red dye are shown.
-The beaker on the left contains the solution acquired after flocculation and the beaker on the right contains the solution created through rapid stirring.
+The beaker on the left contains the solution acquired after flocculation and the beaker on the right contains the solution created through rapid stirring. **[Please make sure that past tense is used for any finished experiements or results for experiements that were finished.
+In this case, the report is talking about the beaker and the image that was taken in the past, it should be in past tense]**

 When both solutions were stirred once more with a magnetic stir bar, both solutions behaved in the same way.
 The majority of particles then settled, with a few floating to the top.

 This seems to suggest that the flocculation process causes the water to act in a different manner than in normal mixing.
 It was hypothesized that a difference in pH may prevent mixing and the proper settling of flocs.
-However, when using pH strips that range between 1 and 14, the pH of both solutions were found to be approximately 8 (Figures 18 and 19).
+However, when using pH strips that range between 1 and 14, the pH of both solutions were found to be approximately 8 (Figures 18 and 19). **[Please keep in mind tenses, refer to above comment]**

 <img src = "pH Flocculator.jpg" height = "350" width = "300">